ssfsx17/ffpnp/readable.md

 **Mastery Bonus:** When you take damage, you can spend [Enmity](#enmity) points to decrease the After-Armor Damage.
-This is at a ratio of 1 [Enmity](#enmity) point to 5% damage reduction.
+This is at a ratio of 1 [Enmity](#enmity) point to a Potency decrease of 5.

 ### Divine Weapon